arei/npmbox/README.md

 	Options:

-		-v, -verbose         Shows npm output which is normally hidden.
+		-v, --verbose         Shows npm output which is normally hidden.
-		-s, -silent          Shows additional output which is normally hidden.
+		-s, --silent          Shows additional output which is normally hidden.
-		-p, path             Specify the path to a folder from which the .npmbox file(s) will be read.
+		-p, --path            Specify the path to a folder from which the .npmbox file(s) will be read.
-		-g, -global          Installs package globally as if --global was passed to npm.
+		-g, --global          Installs package globally as if --global was passed to npm.
-		-C, -prefix          npm --prefix switch.
+		-C, --prefix          npm --prefix switch.
-		-S, -save            npm --save switch.
+		-S, --save            npm --save switch.
-		-D, -save-dev        npm --save-dev switch.
+		-D, --save-dev        npm --save-dev switch.
-		-O, -save-optional   npm --save-optional switch.
+		-O, --save-optional   npm --save-optional switch.
-		-B, -save-bundle     npm --save-bundle switch.
+		-B, --save-bundle     npm --save-bundle switch.
-		-E, -save-exact      npm --save-exact switch.
+		-E, --save-exact      npm --save-exact switch.

 You must specify at least one file.